-Discover the scenic routes and attractions that make up this 10km nature trail in the southwest of Singapore
+Discover the scenic routes and attractions dotted along this 10km nature trail in the southwest of Singapore!

-Conceptualized in 2002 by the Urban Redevelopment Authority, the Southern Ridges was officially opened in 2004 at a cost of S$25.5 million.
+Conceptualized in 2002 by Urban Redevelopment Authority (URA), the Southern Ridges trail was officially opened in 2004 at a cost of S$25.5 million.

-At 10 kilometres long, the trail stretches from Kent Ridge to Harbourfront via a series of parks, bridges and walkway.
+The 10km long trail takes one from Kent Ridge Park to Harbourfront via a series of parks, bridges and walkway.
 With scenic views and award-winning attractions, the Southern Ridges is undoubtedly one of the most popular nature trail in Singapore

 Route A (Popular):

 Route A is a more complete trail that covers the entire Southern Ridges from Mount Faber to Kent Ridge Park, making it the preferred trail among hikers.
 The entire trail stretches 10km and takes approximately 3 to 5 hours to complete.

 - Mount Faber Park

 - Pasir Panjang MRT Station or Kent Ridge MRT Station

 Route B largely follow the first half of the Southern Ridges trail.
 After crossing the Alexendra Arch, Route B diverts away from HortPark and takes the coastal trail along Labrador Nature Reserve.
 The more varied attractions at Labrador Nature Reserve make route B the recommended trail for those who are looking for nature, sea, and history.